abdullahthabit/SurgNavAR/README.md

-# SurgNavAR
+# SurgNavAR: An Augmented Reality Surgical Navigation Framework for Optical See-Through Head Mounted Displays

-SurgNavAR: An Augmented Reality Surgical Navigation Framework for Optical See-Through Head Mounted Displays
+The framework is being prepared for public release ... will be updated soon!!